UVVM/UVVM/doc/source/vvc_framework.rst

 Note that for a given interface/protocol, the VVC and the Monitor will use the same interface dedicated transaction record type - with some fields potentially unused.

-.. table:: Table 1 - General transaction record t_transaction.
+.. table:: Table 1 - General transaction record t_base_transaction.
 The fields in bold indicate optional or protocol dedicated fields

     +-------------------------+------------------------------+--------------------------------------------------------------------+
     | Field                   | Type                         | Description                                                        |